-For your tee shots, Callaway has provided a long but forgiving 10.5-degree driver.
+Callaway has provided a long but forgiving 10.5-degree driver for your tee shots.
 Plus, the set features a 15-degree 3-wood and a 25-degree 5-hybrid.

 Following the trend of modern golf sets, the Edge does not include any long irons.
 Instead, a 6-iron cavity back is the strongest lofted club in this category.
 And it is capped off by a 39-degree 9-iron.

-When it comes to your short game, Callaway equipped their Edge set with a 44-degree pitching wedge and a 54-degree sand wedge.
-The final piece of the set is the Odyssey White Hot Pro putter, which is best suited to players with an arc stroke.
+Regarding your short game, Callaway equipped their Edge set with a 44-degree pitching wedge and a 54-degree sand wedge.
+The final piece of the set is the Odyssey White Hot Pro putter, which is great for developing a solid putting stroke.

 Even though the contents of the set are excellent for beginner golfers, the downside is that it does not come with a bag.

-The 10.5-degree Edge driver features an oversized titanium head and a fast, thin face that produces optimal ball speed, even with off-center strikes.
+This Callaway Edge Driver review looks at the 10.5-degree Callaway Edge driver.
+It features an oversized titanium head and a fast, thin face that produces optimal ball speed, even with off-center strikes.

 The lightweight shaft construction adds to the accelerated ball speeds, combining with low CG for a high launch to deliver optimal distance.

 Like the driver, the set’s 3-wood contains an oversized profile.
 That allowed Callaway to position the CG low and apply perimeter weighting to promote high and straight ball flight.